-Despite its value and significance, the relevance search in heterogeneous networks has seldom been studied so far.
-It faces the following research challenges.
-(1) Heterogeneous network is much more complex than traditional homogeneous network.
-In heterogeneous networks, different-typed objects and links coexist in a network and they carry different semantic meanings.
-As a bibliographic example shown in Fig. 2b (more details in Section 5.1), it includes author, paper, term, and conference type.
+typed objects and links are coexist in a network and they carry different semantic meanings.
+As an bibliographic example shown in Fig. 2(b) (more details in Section V.A), it includes author, paper, term, and conference type.
 The relation "author-paper" means author writing paper, while the relation "paper-conference" means paper published in conference.
 If disregarding the difference of types and semantics, it does not make sense to mix different-typed objects to measure the similarity.
 We can find that search paths, connecting two objects through a sequence of relations between object types, embody rich semantic information [5].
 Based on different search paths, the relatedness of two objects may be totally different.
+For example, the relatedness of authors and conferences should be different based on the "author-paper-conference" path and "author-paper-author-paper-conference" path, which mean the relations of authors publishing papers in conferences and their co-authors publishing papers in conferences, respectively.
 As a consequence, a desirable relevance measure should be path-dependent, since such a measure can capture the semantics under paths and return meaningful values based on different paths.
 (2) It is difficult to design a uniform and symmetric relevance measure for heterogeneous objects.
-In heterogeneous networks, the paths connecting objects with the same type are usually symmetric and the path length is an even number, so it may be not difficult to design a symmetric measure based on the symmetric paths, as the PathSim [5] does.
+In heterogeneous networks, the paths connecting objects with same type are usually symmetric and the path length is a even number, so it may be not difficult to design a symmetric measure based on the symmetric paths, as the PathSim [5] does.
 However, the paths connecting objects with different types are asymmetric and the path length may be an odd number.
 In this condition, it is not easy to design a symmetric relevance measure.
 It is more challengeable to design a uniform relevance measure for these two conditions.

 Inspired by the intuition that two objects are related if they are referenced by related objects, we propose a general framework, called HeteSim, to evaluate the relatedness of heterogeneous objects in heterogeneous networks.
 HeteSim is a path-based relevance measure, which can effectively capture the subtle semantics of search paths.
-Based on pair-wise random walk (RW) model, HeteSim treats arbitrary search paths in a uniform way, which guarantees the symmetric property of HeteSim.
-An additional benefit is that HeteSim can evaluate the relatedness of objects with the same or different types in the same way.
+Based on pair-wise random walk model, HeteSim treats arbitrary search paths in a uniform way, which guarantees the symmetric property of HeteSim.
+An additional benefit is that HeteSim can evaluate the relatedness of objects with same or different types in the same way.
 Moreover, HeteSim is a semi-metric measure.
 In other words, HeteSim satisfies the properties of non-negativity, identity of indiscernibles, and symmetry.
 It implies that HeteSim can be used in many learning tasks (e.g., clustering and collaborative filtering).
 We also consider the computation issue of HeteSim and propose four fast computation strategies.
 The extensive experiments validate the effectiveness of HeteSim.
-As a general relevance measure, HeteSim illustrates its benefits and generality in knowledge discovery of heterogeneous networks through three case studies: automatically extracting object profile, experts finding through relative importance of object pairs, and relevance search based on path semantics.
-HeteSim also shows its potential in the machine learning tasks (i.e., query and clustering) where HeteSim outperforms other well-established similarity measures.
+As a general relevance measure, HeteSim illustrates its benefits and generality in knowledge discovery of heterogeneous networks through four case studies: automatically extracting object profile, experts finding through relative importance of object pairs, relevance search based on path semantics, and semantic-based movie recommendation.
+HeteSim also shows its potential in the machine learning tasks (i.e., query and clustering) where HeteSim outperforms other wellestablished similarity measures.
 In addition, numerous experiments test the significance of fast computing strategies of HeteSim.